Glossary

 Custom variables (c-variables) are used in streaming measurement.
 They are maintained by the providers on a per-video basis.
 The information for each video usage is transmitted in the streaming measurement process.
 Like broadcaster protocols in TV, they serve the purpose of transmitting programme-specific information such as the video length or title or information on the matching of TV programmes (see Matching).

-Cable refers to the transmission of analog or digital television via copper or fiber-optic cables.
+Cable refers to the transmission of digital television via copper or fiber-optic cables.
 The cable section from the cable head station to the property usually belongs to a cable network operator.
 This section is referred to as Network Level 3.
 The distribution line from the property to the residence is owned by many small cable network operators such as building societies, but also by the network level 3 cable network operator.
 This section is referred to as Network Level 4.

 Calibration is the term used by AGF to refer to the process of adapting the views and net coverage values in the weighted and merged Video Streaming Panel to the level of the census measurement by means of statistical methods.
 Whereas the number of views is measured for the census measurement and the panel, the net coverage is only available in the panel and is extrapolated to the census level by means of a statistical estimation method.